-As was mentioned above – customers receive /64 prefixes.
-From these prefixes CPE/home router device creates a pool (similar to IP lan pools in IPv4 world) and IPs from this pool will be assigned to end devices.
+As was mentioned above – customers receive/64 or /56 prefixes.
+From these prefixes, CPE/home router device creates a pool (similar to IP lan pools in IPv4 world), and IPs from this pool will be assigned to end devices.

-Below is an example, how IPv6 appears in Splynx IPv6 networks when a CPE got /64 prefix delegated :
+Below is an example of how IPv6 appears in Splynx IPv6 networks when a CPE got /64 prefix delegated:

 Activation of IPv6 in infrastructure

-Below is the topology of connection of advanced home user, that have one router and two access-point bridges with many devices, such as PCs and phones.
+Below is the topology of the connection of the advanced home users, which have one router and two access-point bridges with many devices, such as PCs and phones.

-As we can see in this topology, SOHO router has one public IPv4 on it’s WAN interface and one IPv4 from LAN range 192.168.0.0/24 that is used as a default gateway for all devices at home.
-It’s obvious that a router acts as a NAT server in this scenario, when all customers from home are leaving LAN network and connect to Internet from one public IP and all traffic is sent back to the network via this one single public IP address.
+As we can see in this topology, the SOHO router has one public IPv4 on its WAN interface and one IPv4 from LAN range 192.168.0.0/24 that is used as a default gateway for all devices at home.
+It’s obvious that a router acts as a NAT server in this scenario when all customers from home are leaving the LAN network and connect to the Internet from one public IP and all traffic is sent back to the network via this one single public IP address.

-In general, ISP router assignes IPv6 address to WAN interface in the same way as it did with IPv4 address, but also it should assign a “LAN” network.
+In general, the ISP router assigns an IPv6 address to the WAN interface in the same way as it did with IPv4 address, but also it should assign a “LAN” network.
 This is called Delegated IPv6 network and it’s the network of mask /64.
 Below is an example.

-In our example, Home router received one single IPv6 address 2a0f:f041:a:1::1 on pppoe-client tunnel and additionally it got a prefix, that is automatically configured on LAN interface 2a0f:f041:1000:1::/64.
+In our example, the Home router received one single IPv6 address 2a0f:f041:a:1::1 on the PPPoE-client tunnel and additionally it got a prefix, that is automatically configured on LAN interface 2a0f:f041:1000:1::/64.
 All IPv6 end devices will receive the IP address with ND (Neighbor discover) technology that is called SLAAC.
-This is a technology of stateless automatic IPv6 address configuration for end users that should be used in local area networks.
+This is a technology of stateless automatic IPv6 address configuration for end-users that should be used in local area networks.